 A Look at the Cost of Living in Los Angeles

-When people think of Los Angeles, its often synonymous with a high cost of living.
+When people think of Los Angeles, it's often synonymous with a high cost of living.

-How much more expensive is it?
+How much more expensive is Los Angeles?

 In general, Californians voted that their top financial stress is the cost of living overall.